Shenandoah National Park cabins: Segregation at Lewis Mountain

 She says the campground, though small, is important.
 “Black history should be more than slavery and sadness and despair,” she explains.
 “We were able to gather around and have time together in a place where we could go safely and enjoy.
 We survived because of places like these.

-Lewis Mountain campground is located on Skyline Drive, the main road through Shenandoah National Park at mile 57.5.
+Lewis Mountain campground is located at mile 57.5 of Skyline Drive, the main road through Shenandoah National Park.
 It’s closest to the Swift Run Gap Entrance Station, which is about 10 miles south. of the campground.